harmandeveloperprogram/hkwirelesshdsdkdoc/docs/_build/html/_sources/architecture-overview.txt

 Visibility of Speakers
 ------------------------

 Any speakers in a network are visible to source devices (mobile devices or Hub speaker) if a source device is successfully initialized when it starts up.
 Source device can be multiple.
-This means, even in the case that a speaker is being used by a source device, the status of each speaker is also visible to all other source devices in the network, once they are successfully initialized with HKWControlHandler.
+This means, even in the case that a speaker is being used by a source device, the status of each speaker is also visible to all other source devices in the network, once they are successfully initialized.

-For example, as described in the figure below, let's assume that Speaker-A and Speaker-B are being used by Source A, and Speaker-D and Speaker-E are being used by Source B. Once Source A and Source B initialize HKWControlHandler, then all the speakers from Speaker-A to Speaker-E are also visible both to Source A and Source B. Therefore, it is possible for Source A to add Speaker-D to its on-going playback session, even if it is being used by Source B. In this case, Speaker-D stops playing the audio stream from Source B, and join the on-going playback audio stream from Source A.
+For example, as described in the figure below, let's assume that Speaker-A and Speaker-B are being used by Source A (Hub Speaker), and Speaker-D and Speaker-E are being used by Source B( Mobile App).
+Once Source A and Source B are successfully initialized, then all the speakers from Speaker-A to Speaker-E are also visible both to Source A and Source B. Therefore, it is possible for Source A to add Speaker-D to its on-going playback session, even if it is being used by Source B. In this case, Speaker-D stops playing the audio stream from Source B, and join the on-going playback audio stream from Source A.

-There is an API, called isPlaying(), in DeviceInfo.h to return a boolean value indicating if the speaker is being playing audio or not, regardless that which source audio stream comes from.
+There is an API, called isPlaying() to return a boolean value indicating if the speaker is being playing audio or not, regardless that which source audio stream comes from.

 .. figure:: img/hub/speaker-visibility.png